CODARcode/Chimbuko/GPUsupport.md

 > MetaData:0:0:GPU[0] Warp Size {Elements:1 Type:string Value:"32" }

-(repeat for each of the other two devices)

-____
-With -env option of tau_exec, the following additional data are captured and output each step as "counters"
-* Power Utilization (% mW)
+from which we can deduce the properties of our device #0, a Quadro GV100.

+Kernel executions appear associated with the specific virtual thread (9 here).
+The functions likewise appear as timers, e.g.

+> timer 18 {Elements:1 Type:string Value:"the_kernel(long long)" }

+And here is an example (exit0 event for timer 18, thread 9:

+> (92 0 ):0 (92 1 ):0 (92 2 ):9 (92 3 ):1 (92 4 ):18 (92 5 ):1588718808525217

+We also obtain timers associated with various CUDA API calls, e.g.

+* cudaLaunchKernel
+* cudaEventCreate
+* cudaEventSynchronize
+* cudaDeviceSynchronize
+* cudaMallocManaged
+* cudaFree
+* Event Synchronize
+* Context Synchronize

+Finally we receive a number of counters associated with the following:

-* SM Frequency (MHz)
+* Allocatable Blocks Per SM given Registers used (Blocks)
+* Allocatable Blocks Per SM given Shared Memory usage (Blocks)
 * GPU Occupancy (Warps)
 * Block Size
 * Shared Dynamic Memory (bytes)
 * Shared Static Memory (bytes)
-* Memory Frequency (MHz)
-* GPU Temperature (C)
-* Fan Speed (% max)
 * Local Memory (bytes per thread)
 * Local Registers (per thread)
 * Allocatable Blocks per SM given Thread count (Blocks)
-* Allocatable Blocks Per SM given Registers used (Blocks)
-* Allocatable Blocks Per SM given Shared Memory usage (Blocks)

-These counters are captured each time step and appear to be updated at some regular frequency.
-This requires further investigation; it possibly occurs for each kernel execution.

-___
+I believe these are associated with a given kernel.

+____
+### -um

+This option enables tracking of unified memory events.

-With -memory we gain additional counters:
+With this option we gain new counters:

-* Heap Allocate
+* Unified Memory Bytes copied from Device to Host
+* Unified Memory Bytes copied from Host to Device

+and new timers:

+* Unified Memory copy Host to Device
-* Heap Memory Used (KB)
+* Unified Memory copy Device to Host

+____
+### -env

+This option enables collecting of some GPU "environment" variables as counters.
+These may be collected at a regular frequency and may not be tied to a particular kernel.
+* Power Utilization (% mW)
+* SM Frequency (MHz)
 * Memory Frequency (MHz)
-* Shared Dynamic Memory (bytes)
-* Shared Static Memory (bytes)
-* Local Memory (bytes per thread)
-* Heap Free
-* Decrease in Heap Memory (KB)
-* Heap Memory Used (KB) at Exit
-* Increase in Heap Memory (KB)
-* Heap Memory Used (KB) at Entry

-These don't appear to be associated with the GPU but we could track them for anomaly detection.
+* GPU Temperature (C)
+* Fan Speed (% max)